 Matters to be Addressed in Plans

 A plantation management plan is prepared to provide the relevant information in respect of the way in which plantations are developed and managed and, to demonstrate the means by which the principles of environmental care and objectives of silviculture and protection are achieved.

+The application is to include a written assessment on the presence of priority and threatened flora and fauna species together with priority and threatened ecological communities.
+The application is to include information on how these species and communities will be managed.

 The components of a plantation management plan will be prepared in advance of the operation and available before operations commence.